rayhanarwindra/portfolio/README.md

-This is the codebase for Rayhan Arwindra's Portfolio website
+This is the codebase for Rayhan Arwindra's Portfolio website.
+You can view this website at https://rayhanarwindra.netlify.com/